Best Practices to Transition Your Family Office into the Age of Digital Reporting

 For example, many digital reporting tools allow users to drill through summary-level data groupings to access the underlying details.
 Be sure to ask yourself, does the client's current reporting provide security-level or transaction-level detail?
 If the answer is no, make an effort to restrict the amount of detail that can be accessed inside of the client portal to avoid confusion.

-When it comes to our platform, we typically recommend that family offices and financial institutions give their high-net-worth clients access to a subset of the available reporting tabs within SEI Archway's client portal.
+When it comes to our platform, we typically recommend that family offices and financial institutions give their high-net-worth clients access to a subset of the available reporting tabs within the Archway Platform's client portal.
 We like to start with the Financial Overview Dashboard and the Document Manager tabs.
-For someone unfamiliar with Archway, those terms may not have a lot of significance so here’s a quick explanation:
+For someone unfamiliar with the Archway Platform, those terms may not have a lot of significance so here’s a quick explanation: